pig2000/N-body-numerical-propagator/README.txt

 Users should also put ephemeride files under the CSPICE directory.

-Compile the code using the command "g++ propagator.cpp -Icspice/include cspice/lib/cspice.a".
+Compile the code using the command "g++ propagator.cpp -Icspice/include cspice/lib/cspice.a" in Linux environment.